The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Occupations

-There are more people living in the Seaview Ave / Canarsie Rd neighborhood
+are often the backbone of the local economy.
+In the Seaview Ave / Canarsie Rd

 Notable & Unique: Migration / Stability